pulumi/pulumi-hugo/themes/default/content/learn/pulumi-operations/policy-as-code/index.md

 Published as version 1.0.0
 ```

-The Policy Pack version is specified in the `package.json` file for TypeScript/JavaScript (Node.js) packs and in the PulumiPolicy.yaml file for Python packs.
-A version can only be used one time and once published the version can never be used by that Policy Pack again.
+The Policy Pack version is specified in the `package.json` file for
+TypeScript/JavaScript (Node.js) packs and in the `PulumiPolicy.yaml` file for
+Python packs.
+A version can only be used one time, and once published, the
+version can never be used by that Policy Pack again.

-2. You can enable this Policy Pack to your organization’s default Policy Group by running:
+2. You can enable this Policy Pack to your organization's default Policy Group
+  by running:

 ```bash
 pulumi policy enable <org-name>/<policy-pack-name> <latest|version>